 Title IX can offer many support services and accommodations to help a student succeed in school.

 Listen without blame if they would still like to discuss their experience with you.
 Avoid questioning or placing blame on them.

 Step 3: Refer

-Refer the student to services listed in the Sexual Assault Resource Guide
+Refer the individual to services listed in the Sexual Misconduct Resource Guide.

 Step 4: Report